Guidelines for the IUBMB Jubilee Lectures

 An IUBMB Jubilee Lecture shall:

-Consist of airfare.
-Where appropriate some funds to support accommodation can also be provided but the host organisation will offer free registration and is expected to contribute to local expenses.
+- Consist of airfare.
+Where appropriate some funds to support accommodation can also be provided but the host organization will offer free registration and is expected to contribute to local expenses.
 The IUBMB will not pay an honorarium.
-Reimbursements use the policy applicable to Plenary Lecturers at Congresses and Conferences and are to be made in consultation with the IUBMB Treasurer.
+Reimbursements use the policy applicable to Plenary Lecturers at Congresses and are to be made in consultation with the IUBMB Treasurer.

 The invited speaker shall be named the IUBMB Jubilee Lecturer and designated as such in all announcements and programs, make a brief acknowledgement of the IUBMB and the lectureship at the beginning of his/her presentation, and render a report to the President Elect on the experience.

 Applications should include the name of the intended Jubilee Lecturer, and an alternate, and provide full details of the meeting.
-Applications should be sent to the President Elect, with two deadlines each year: December 15 and June 15.
+Applications should be sent to the President Elect, with two deadlines each year: June 15th and December 15th.
 Applications will be evaluated by the Officers of the IUBMB.

 3 February 2012